-The quality assurance committees are the maximum executive bodies in this regard and are responsible for establishing guidelines, monitoring compliance and reviewing the Group's systems.
+The quality control committees in the different areas of the Group are the supreme executive bodies with the authority to establish guidelines, oversee compliance and review systems.
 One of the responsibilities of the quality assurance departments is to conduct quality assurance audits of the different operating units.